 - Armor-Piercing Question: Cersei point-blank asks her if she has romantic feelings for Jaime at the Purple Wedding.
 While she doesn't answer in the affirmative, her sputtering, deer in headlights reaction tells Cersei all she wanted to know.

 - Badass: Introduced in a duel in which she bests Loras Tyrell, who is widely considered one of the most skilled fighters in the Seven Kingdoms.
 In the third season, she defeats Jaime, one of the other most-famed swordsmen in Westeros (though he's not in the greatest shape at the time, having been a prisoner for the last year).
 She also manages to survive for a long time against a bear while armed with a wooden sword.
 At the end of Season 4 she roundly beats the everloving fuck out of Sandor Clegane, another of the shows' premier badasses, both in a swordfight (which she wins with ease) and then in an extremely vicious brawl (which she also wins, though less easily).
-With the crippling of Jaime, death of Oberyn, possible death of the Clegane brothers, and the exile of Barristan, this leaves her as probably the single biggest badass in Westeros.
+With Jaime crippled and Oberyn, Ser Barristan, and most likely both Clegane brothers dead, Brienne is arguably the biggest badass on the face of Westeros.
 Her only rival is Brynden Tully, and his badassery is mostly informed.

 - Badass in Distress: For most of Season 3 thanks to Locke and Roose Bolton, culminating in the eponymous scene of "The Bear and the Maiden Fair" where Locke pits her against a bear.

 - Bears Are Bad News: She had to learn this the hard way in Season 3.